 Mr. Helmerich's compensation is determined in the same manner as described for the other executive officers.
-For fiscal 2002, Mr. Helmerich earned a \$210,000 bonus and a 3% salary increase.
+For fiscal 2001, Mr. Helmerich earned a \$550,000 bonus and a 5.38% salary increase.
 Consistent with the Corporation's compensation policies, Mr. Helmerich's salary was increased in order to approximate the median level of base salaries of competitor CEOs.
-The bonus award was made in light of the Committee's subjective assessment of the quality of leadership displayed by Mr. Helmerich during a period of instability in the energy industry, and in consideration of the successful spin-off of the Corporation's wholly-owned subsidiary, Cimarex Energy Co.
+Mr. Helmerich's bonus was increased in light of the Corporation's record earnings and corporate target performance objectives being exceeded in fiscal 2001.